PatricRc/PatricRc/README.md

 1. First time i wrote "Hello World" was on python
 2. Always in the mood for pizza
 3. Marvel geek! i never miss a new MCU movie
-4. I listen house music for almost everything
+4. I listen to house music for almost everything
-5. Passionate for reading or researching new crypto projects
+5. Passionate for new crypto projects and NFT's

 -----